orbiting/styleguide/src/components/Button/docs.md

 ```

 ## Naked
-Naked buttons remove backgroundColor from buttons.
-They retain size and padding consistencies, so they can easily be paired with buttons for less desired actions, like "abbrechen" etc.
+The naked prop removes the background color from the button.
+They retain size and padding consistencies, so they can easily be paired with buttons for less desired actions, like cancelling.

 ```react|span-6
 <>